lzenner/garroen/garroen/readme.garroen.english.txt

 ------------------------------------------------------------------------
 This mod requires EET, BG1EE, SoD, or BG2EE.

-Adds a romance between Garrick and Imoen, making Garrick available as a joinable NPC whenever Imoen is in the group or in need of rescuing.
+Adds a romance between Garrick and Imoen, making Garrick available as a joinable NPC whenever Imoen is joinable or in need of rescuing.

 ------------------------------------------------------------------------
 DESCRIPTION